Creating a safe, healing space for our students

 New to the studio?

-A. We have someone on staff who can help you with that.
-Contact Carla Henson, RYT200 our yoga advisor.
+- We have someone on staff who can help you with that.
+Contact Brie Guerrci, our Front Desk Manager.
 She’s happy to answer any questions you might have about yoga, the schedule, particular poses, etc. Feel free to use her as a resource.
-She can be reached at Carla@bethechangeyoga.org.
+She can be reached at Brie@bethechangeyoga.com